ledgerW/pathlight/memory-bank/progress.md

 - **Results Display**: Evolved from simple text display to structured, visually appealing sections with intelligent content parsing
 - **Content Presentation**: Evolved from paragraph text to bullet lists with content-specific icons for better readability
 - **Visual Cues**: Added smart icon selection system that analyzes content and assigns appropriate icons from a set of topic-specific icons
+- **User Experience**: Enhanced with automatic session checking and smart redirects to reduce friction
+- **Plan Management**: Added ability for users to regenerate their plan with a clear confirmation process

 This document will be continuously updated as work progresses and new insights are gained.